What is a Nonogram Puzzle? A Beginner’s Guide to Solving

 Nonogram puzzles have gained a dedicated following among puzzle enthusiasts worldwide.
 But what is a nanogram puzzle?
 These intriguing brainteasers blend logic, creativity, and deductive reasoning, making them an engaging pastime for people of all ages.
 In this article, we’ll dive into the world of Nonograms, exploring the question, what is a nonogram puzzle, what they are, their history, and how to solve them.

-Understanding Nonogram Puzzles
+A Deeper Understanding Nonogram Puzzles

 If you’re a fan of puzzles, Nonogram puzzles are a must-try.
 These puzzles are also known as Picross, Griddlers, or Hanjie.
-They involve a grid of squares that must be filled in with black squares or left blank according to the numbers at the side of the grid.
+They involve a grid of squares that must be filled in with colored squares or left blank according to the numbers at the side of the grid.
 When solved correctly, the grid reveals a hidden picture.

 These puzzles are an excellent way to keep your brain sharp and improve your problem-solving skills.
 In this section, we will explore the origins of nonograms and the different variations of this popular puzzle.